Are Sandals Good for Hiking? (Pros, Cons & Our Experience)

 closeup of hiking sandals straps

-However, it’s also common to see hikers with socks on while wearing hiking sandals, particularly in the fall and winter.
+Notably, hikers often pair socks with their hiking sandals, especially in the fall and winter.

 Weight

-Unlike a hiking boot, which is bulked up with thick padding and other dense materials, a sandal gives up more than half of those features for decreased weight, convenience, and comfort.
+In contrast to a hiking boot, which incorporates substantial padding and dense materials, a sandal prioritizes reduced weight, convenience, and comfort.

 Durability